arnav-makkar/EXXA-Evaluation-Test/Image Task/README.md

-# GSoC Exxa Project: ALMA Autoencoder for 1250μm Continuum Observations
+# ALMA Autoencoder for 1250μm Continuum Observations

+## Results

+SSIM:
+MSE:

 ## 📌 Project Overview
 This project implements a convolutional autoencoder to reconstruct synthetic ALMA continuum observations (1250μm) from .fits files.
 The goal is to learn a compressed latent representation of astronomical images while preserving key structures.

 ## 🚀 Features
 - Handles .fits format using astropy.io.fits.